jbatalle/google-music-for-amarok/Readme.md

 Google Music for Amarok

-This script allows you to listen your music allocated in your account in Google Music in your Amarok player.
+This script allows you to listen your music allocated in your Google Music account using Amarok.

 INSTRUCTIONS
 Download this script and put it into scripts directory (usually ~/.kde/share/apps/amarok/scripts/).
 Then, active the script in your Amarok